Thousands of families Helped Throughout Texas

 How Is Child Custody Determined in Texas?

-The most important factor for determining custody arrangements in Texas is the children's best interests.
+The most important factor for determining child custody arrangements in Texas is the children's best interests.
 Under Texas law, courts will use what are called "Holley Factors" for determining what is most beneficial to children involved.

 Determining factors for custody in Texas include: